khaled-su/node-online-mcq/README.md

 ##A MEAN stack based online MCQ and survey system

 ####This application supports the following features:
-- Create pubilc online MCQs/surveys
+- Create public online MCQs/surveys
 - MCQs can have a closing date
 - MCQs can have a maximum number of submissions
 - MCQ questions can be correctable